kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ### 📜 Origin Story

-PLD began not as planned analysis, but as open-ended dialogue with an AI.
+An unexpected insight from AI dialogue revealed that interaction rhythms start forming before words are spoken — this became the seed of PLD.
-One exchange exposed a **structural field** — a pre-interaction phase beneath words — which became the seed of the framework.
+What began as open-ended questions, with no analysis in mind, unfolded into a framework now linking design, AI, and cognitive science.

 ---